Homebrew/orka_api_client/README.md

 This is a Ruby library for interacting with MacStadium's [Orka](https://www.macstadium.com/orka) API.

-⚠️⚠️⚠️ **This gem is largely untested beyond basic read-only operations.
-API stability is not guaranteed at this time.** ⚠️⚠️⚠️
+⚠️⚠️ **This gem is largely untested beyond read-only operations.
+API stability is not yet guaranteed.** ⚠️⚠️

 ## Installation